Darrin Hodgetts

 Darrin James Hodgetts is a New Zealand psychology academic.
 He is a professor of societal psychology at Massey University and is a principal investigator with Ngā Pae o te Māramatanga.
 Of Māori descent, Hodgetts affiliates to the Ngāi Tahu iwi.

+Hodgett's has a PhD from Massey University.
 Hodgetts's research and supervision is in the field of social psychology, looking homeless and working class communities identity, health and poverty.